A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Classical Riemann Solvers

 \subsection{Comparison of Classical Riemann Solvers}

 Now that all classical solvers reviewed in Sec.~\ref{sec:riemannsolvers} are written in scalar, non-dimensional form, they can easily be compared.
-Fig.~\ref{fig:differentSolvers} shows the scalar dissipation of the methods depending on $\nu \in \lbrace-1, 1\rbrace$.
-This restriction is due to the CFL condition which requires that $\bar{\nu}=\bar{\lambda} \Delta t / \Delta x \leq 1$ and is fulfilled by any $\nu$ based on the eigenvalues of the flux Jacobian.
-The shaded region denotes the part which is non-monotone.
-The upwind scheme marks the border between the monotone and non-monotone region.
-Thus, it is the one with the smallest amount of dissipation while still being monotone, i.e. not causing oscillations.
-The other extreme amongst the monotone schemes is the Lax-Friedrichs method, which induces more dissipation (larger $d(\nu)$) than all other methods considered in this paper.
+This is done in Fig.~\ref{fig:differentSolvers}, which shows the scalar dissipation of the methods (corresponding to the amount of dissipation added to the system) depending on $\nu \in \lbrack -1, 1\rbrack$.
+This restriction is due to the CFL condition (assuming an explicit Euler time integration) which requires that $\bar{\nu}=\bar{\lambda} \Delta t / \Delta x \leq 1$ and is fulfilled for all $\nu$ based on the eigenvalues of the flux Jacobian.
+During the whole paper we remain in the semi-discrete setting, thus, the choice of $\nu\in \lbrack -1, 1\rbrack$ is a conservative one, as other time integration schemes might allow for a wider range of $\nu$.

+The shaded region denotes the non-monotone part.
+The upwind scheme marks the limit between monotone and non-monotone region.
+Thus, it is the scheme with the smallest amount of dissipation while still being monotone, i.e. not causing oscillations.
+The other extreme amongst the monotone schemes is the Lax-Friedrichs method, which induces more dissipation (because of larger values of $d(\nu)$) than all other methods considered in this paper.
 The Rusanov scheme reduces the dissipation.
-However, in case of a symmetric wave fan, especially the slow waves, $\nu\approx 0$, suffer from too much dissipation.
-The Lax-Wendroff scheme on the other side of the spectrum has very few dissipation, however, it causes oscillations because it is non-monotone.
-Thus, concerning the balance between few dissipation and no spurious oscillations, the upwind scheme seems to be the scheme of choice.
+However, especially the slow waves, $\nu\approx 0$, suffer from too much dissipation.
+This is because for $\nu\approx 0$, the scalar dissipation function $d_{\text{LLF}}$ yields larger values than $d_{\text{up}}$ and therefore, more dissipation than needed is added to the system.
+This can also be seen in Fig.~\ref{fig:differentSolvers}.
+The Lax-Wendroff scheme on the other side of the spectrum has very little dissipation, however, it causes oscillations because it is non-monotone.
+Thus, concerning the balance between little dissipation and no spurious oscillations, the upwind scheme seems to be the scheme of choice.
 However, this scheme necessitates the decomposition of the eigensystem.
 In some cases no analytic form of the eigensystem is available but an estimate of the fastest and slowest eigenvalues can be obtained.
 Using only these two information, the HLL solver can be computed.
 Compared to solvers which only use the globally fastest wave speed, HLL reduces the amount of dissipation.
 Especially for faster waves close to the globally fastest signal velocities, HLL intersects with the upwind Godunov method, see Fig.~\ref{fig:differentSolvers}.
+Note that the Lax-Wendroff scheme is not the only scheme lying outside the monotone region.
+For the Rusanov and HLL schemes, the wave speeds have to be chosen in such a way, that they bound the actual wave speeds.